centreon/centreon-documentation/versioned_docs/version-23.10/health/helios.md

             storage_dsn: admin:UzG2b5wcMf8EqM2b@tcp(172.28.2.60)/centreon_storage
         ```

         This example is correct only if the database is on the same machine as the central server.
-If you have a deported database, see [Remote database](#remote-database).
+If you have a remote database, see [Remote database](#remote-database).

         > The Topology function uses the `centreon-agent.yml` file to gather the information it needs: this is hard-coded.
 If you change the name of this YAML file, the function will fail.